 Due to the extensive due diligence and historic rates of return of 18.2% per year, Cadre provides a solid financial investment option for those seeking outsized returns.

-There are two fees that apply to every Cadre deal.
-Firstly, there is a 1% to 3% upfront fee of the gross investment per transaction.
+Two fees apply to every Cadre deal.
+Firstly, there’s an upfront fee for 1% to 3% of the gross investment.
 So, with a minimum investment of $25,000, you would need to pay a $250 to $750 fee straightaway.

-On the surface, this may seem as if Cadre wants a larger piece of the potential profits, but it actually incentivizes completed deals that outperform targets.
+On the surface, this may seem like Cadre wants a larger piece of the potential profits, but it actually incentivizes completed deals that outperform targets.
 Rather than just relying on funding transactions, Cadre makes more money if the investment deals are profitable.

 EquityMultiple allows accredited investors access to professionally managed private real estate deals.
 You can use the online platform to access investment opportunities in different markets.